 Faculty & Staff Directory

-Mr. Rodríguez is a native of Dallas.
-Following undergraduate studies in history and psychology at Stephen F. Austin University, Mr. Rodríguez received an M.A. in History from the University of North Texas and spent two years as a FOCUS missionary working with college students at campuses in Minnesota.
-During his time as a FOCUS missionary, he discerned a call to enter seminary.
+Following undergraduate studies in history and psychology at Stephen F. Austin University, Mr. Rodríguez earned an M.A. in History from the University of North Texas and spent two years as a FOCUS missionary working with college students at campuses in Minnesota.
+During this time, he discerned a call to enter seminary.

 • Rachel Kloess